Vincent, California

-Vincent is a census-designated place (CDP) in the central San Gabriel Valley, in Los Angeles County, California, United States.
-The city name and zipcode for addresses south of Arrow Highway is Covina and 91722, respectively, and Azusa and 91702 for addresses north of Arrow Highway.
+Vincent, also known as East Irwindale, is a census-designated place (CDP) in the central San Gabriel Valley, in Los Angeles County, California, United States.
+As of the 2020 census, Vincent had a population of 15,714.
+The city name and zipcode for addresses south of Arrow Highway is Covina and 91722, and, for addresses north of Arrow Highway, Azusa and 91702.

 Geography

 Vincent is located at (34.098555, -117.924395).

 According to the United States Census Bureau, the CDP has a total area of 1.5 sqmi, all land.

 Demographics

 Vincent first appeared as a census designated place in the 1990 U.S. census as part of the East San Gabriel Valley census county division.